-I love to make soups, but I hate to buy broth for several reasons:
+I love to make soups, but hate to buy broth for several reasons:

 - If you read the label of virtually any commercial broth on the shelf at the grocery store, you’ll probably find loads of salt and—depending on the brand—crud.

 - Canned broth can expose you to the hormone-disrupting chemical BPA.
-Food and beverage cans are lined with plastic which contains BPA.
+Food and beverage cans are lined with plastic which may contain BPA (or another bisphenol).
 In adults, BPA has been linked to health problems such as heart disease, diabetes and liver problems.

 - Although Tetra Paks may not contain BPA, they are lined with plastic.
 I don’t want my food—especially liquids—coming into contact with plastic.

 - Single-use packaging is wasteful.

 So, I make my own broths.
 This post features vegetable broth.
 Click here for a bone broth recipe.